Psychological Concepts Of “The Other:”

 A good deal more can be said about the formation, maintenance, and modification of both positive and negative belief systems.
 However for the purposes here I would like to simply highlight the powerful, energetic link between interpreted meanings of profound life experiences, and the primary needs associated with them.
 The strength of the link is based on a perceived maximum benefit to or protection of those vital needs that is provided by the attached meaning.

 Once this bond occurs, an internal drive kicks in to maintain, perpetuate, and protect the belief against threats to it’s validity.
-New information from outside is filtered and molded by a highly subjective screen that tends to match the presumptions of the belief.
+New information from the outside is filtered and molded by a highly subjective screen that tends to match the presumptions of the belief.
 In extreme cases this can create a nearly closed system.
-Any forced challenge to the belief from the outside is met with similar resistance.
+Any forced challenge to the belief from the outside is met with a similar force of resistance.

 An example of this is the basic need for acceptance coupled with early painful rejection by important primary figures, forming a belief that one is not acceptable and resulting in self-defeating behaviors intended to avoid being exposed to the pain of future rejections.
 In this case, forcing a person into a situation where there is even high probability for acceptance is resisted by them as too threatening to a defensive belief that is now heavily relied on for the more vital purpose of avoiding the expected rejection at all cost.